 If the F1 SETUP RESPONSE message contains the BAP Address IE, the gNB-DU shall, if supported, store the received BAP address and use it as specified in TS 38.340 [30].

-If the NR Cell PRACH Configuration IE is included in the Served Cell Information IE contained in the F1 SETUP REQUEST message, the gNB-CU may store the information, and forward it to other RAN nodes for RACH optimisation.
+If the NR PRACH Configuration List IE is included in the Served Cell Information IE contained in the F1 SETUP REQUEST message, the gNB-CU may store the information, and forward it to other RAN nodes for RACH optimisation.
+If the L139 Info IE included in the NR PRACH Configuration List IE is present, it shall contain the Root Sequence Index IE.